FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 ### Installation

 ??? info "A note on operating systems"
     Note that installation on Windows can be tricky because cmake can sometimes not find the libxml2 library.
-Though, if you solve this, this maybe work on windows.
+Though, if you solve this, this may work on Windows.
 Therefore, we recommend to use Linux.

-This software is written in C and has to be built from source (e.g., by using `cmake`).
+The tool `cnxvalidate` is written in C and has to be built from source (e.g., by using `cmake`).

 #### Install `cmake`, `HDF5` & `xml2` libraries

-Install all parts required to install `cnxvalidate` via `cmake`:
+Install all dependencies required to install `cnxvalidate` via `cmake`:

 ```console
 sudo apt-get update